Decemberay-DA/igor-boiko-portfolio-v2/README.md

 - [almost] integrate r3f in to T3
 - [x] drizzler db
 - [ ] try modal router thingy
+- [ ] Prototype UI in figma or somwhere else
 - [ ] try chadui or similar thing
 - [ ] try playsible
 - [ ] Use https://uploadthing-1m3c.vercel.app/ to upload .glb scene to it and load them to this website

 ### build

+Like:
     - [ ] old three scene with camera movement linked to html section
     - [ ] headder with dymaniczlly generated page links dependent on page

 Optional:
     - [ ] boid motion for stars